hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Product Performance:

-* **85% of the company's orders are from just three products**, Gaming Monitor, Apple AirPods Headphones, and Samsung Charging Cable Pack.
+* 85% of the company's orders are from just three products, Gaming Monitor, Apple AirPods Headphones, and Samsung Charging Cable Pack.
 These three products accounted for $2.6M in sales in 2022, 70% of the company's total.

 * Laptop sales soared in 2020, with MacBook orders increasing by 430% and ThinkPad by 220%, perhaps due to the switch to online learning at the beginning of the pandemic.

 * In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenues and orders despite being, on average, $40 cheaper than the well-performing AirPods.

-* The accessory category (Samsung products) continues to grow as a share of orders, **at 32% in 2022, up from 21% in 2020**.
+* The accessory category (Samsung products) continues to grow as a share of orders, at 32% in 2022, up from 21% in 2020.
 Samsung Cable Pack represents 20% of orders but only 2% of revenue, likely due to its low price or use in promotions.

-* The company is heavily reliant on the continued popularity of Apple products, with the brand **accounting for 48% of total sales in 2022**.
+* The company is heavily reliant on the continued popularity of Apple products, with the brand accounting for 48% of total sales in 2022.
 Apple's iPhone has yet to make an impact though, registering less than 1% of orders in 2022.

 ![Product Performance](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Product%20Dashboard.png)